bakerwho/insanity/README.md

 # insanity
 Run this script.
 Lose your mind.
+Don't sue me.